Neighbourhood Plan

 Still to happen!

-• Site assessment on sites submitted following the 2022 Call for Sites
+• Public consultation on the results of the Site Options Assessment following the 2022 Call for Sites

 • Statutory consultation of Parish residents, stakeholders and other interested parties